Sébastien Ogier: 2011: Citroën official driver

-In Australia, Ogier didn't make the most of Sébastien Loeb going off the road as he made a mistake as well during the first day.
+In Australia, Ogier did not make the most of Sébastien Loeb going off the road as he made a mistake as well during the first day.
 After a thrilling climb in the standings that brought him up to ninth place and close to eighth, the team asked him to slow down at the end of the rally to let his teammate pass and score one point for the championship: he took a voluntary penalty and stopped on the side of the road for around ten minutes.
-Also helped by team orders, Mikko Hirvonen won the rally and therefore became a serious title contender, 8 points off Loeb.
-Ogier took a convincing win at the Rallye de France Alsace: after Loeb retired because of a technical problem, he resisted Dani Sordo’s and Petter Solberg’s pressure and went on to take the maximum points for the team.
-He also made a good operation for the Drivers’ championship and left Alsace 3 points off the co-leaders Sébastien Loeb and Mikko Hirvonen.
+Also helped by team orders, Mikko Hirvonen won the rally and therefore became a serious title contender, eight points off Loeb.
+Ogier took a convincing win at the Rallye de France Alsace: after Loeb retired because of a technical problem, he resisted Dani Sordo's and Petter Solberg's pressure and went on to take the maximum points for the team.
+He also made a good operation for the Drivers' championship and left Alsace three points off the co-leaders Sébastien Loeb and Mikko Hirvonen.
 Two rounds before the end of the season, the championship seemed to be wide open, but Loeb did eventually clinch the title.
-After an engine problem in Spain and an accident in Great-Britain, Sébastien Ogier ended the championship in third position with five wins (as many as Sébastien Loeb) and four Power Stages’ best times (the best rate of the season).
+After an engine problem in Spain and an accident in Great-Britain, Ogier ended the championship in third position with five wins (as many as Loeb) and four Power Stages' best times (the best rate of the season).
 His tense relationship with Citroën management led to his discharge, which was officially announced on 16 November.
 He was then replaced by Mikko Hirvonen.